Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Crafting and refining tools like pickaxes, shovels, and axes
     - Repairing and upgrading tools to increase their durability
 - **Rewards:**
-    - Earn money for each tool you craft.
+    - Earn gold coins for each tool you craft.
     - Receive bonuses for creating rare or high-tier tools.